VideoPASTA: 7K Preference Pairs That Matter for Video-LLM Alignment: Introduction

-This raises an important research question: \textit{How can we align Video-LLMs to understand spatial, temporal, and cross-frame relationships without relying on human annotations, captions, or proprietary models while ensuring computational efficiency?} To address this challenge, we introduce \textbf{\modelname} ~\raisebox{-0.2ex}{ } (\textbf{P}reference \textbf{A}lignment with \textbf{S}patio-\textbf{T}emporal-Cross Frame \textbf{A}dversaries), a novel framework that enforces accurate video-language alignment through targeted preference pairs.
-Our approach contrasts preferred responses with carefully generated adversarial responses that capture three common failure modes in video understanding: (1) \textbf{spatial misalignment}, where responses misrepresent object relationships and interactions within local frames, (2) \textbf{temporal incoherence}, where responses violate the natural progression of events, and (3) \textbf{cross-frame disconnection}, where responses incorrectly link information across distant frames. \modelname{} leverages DPO and structured preference pairs to address failure modes in video understanding.
+This raises a key question: \textit{How can we align Video-LLMs to understand spatial, temporal, and cross-frame relationships without human annotations, captions, or proprietary models, while remaining computationally efficient?} To address this, we introduce \textbf{\modelname} ~\raisebox{-0.2ex}{ } (\textbf{P}reference \textbf{A}lignment with \textbf{S}patio-\textbf{T}emporal-Cross Frame \textbf{A}dversaries), a model-agnostic framework that improves video-language alignment using targeted preference pairs. \modelname{} contrasts aligned (``preferred'') responses with adversarial ones that capture three common failure modes in video understanding: (1) \textbf{spatial misalignment}, where responses misrepresent object relationships and interactions, (2) \textbf{temporal incoherence}, where responses violate the natural progression of events, and (3) \textbf{cross-frame disconnection}, where responses violate object persistence, character consistency, and narrative progression across more distant parts of a video.
+By combining DPO with structured preference data, \modelname{} directly tackles these limitations in Video-LLMs.
 In summary, our contributions are as follows:

-\begin{enumerate} \item We present \modelname{}, a novel DPO-based framework for training video-language models, which addresses three key issues: spatial misalignment, temporal incoherence, and cross-frame disconnection while eliminating the need for human annotation, caption data, or proprietary models.
+\begin{enumerate} \item We introduce \modelname{}, a novel, model-agnostic DPO framework that improves video-language alignment by addressing spatial misalignment, temporal incoherence, and cross-frame disconnection, without human annotations, captions, or proprietary models.